dkimhw/launch_school/js_101/notes/variable_scope.md

 **Deep Dive into Function Scope**

 * Note that a local variable only comes into existence when you call that function.
-There mere act of defining a function doesn't create any variables.
+The mere act of defining a function doesn't create any variables.
 * The function declaration does define the scope of the variables.
 When `aFunc` gets invoked, `a` will be created and accessible but immediately discarded once the function executes and returns to the main flow of the program
 * We say `a` is in scope within `aFunc`.